sdarwin/boost-tasks/docs/boost-tasks-db.md

-This page will discuss the sqlite database used with the boost-tasks scripts.
+This page will cover databases used with the boost-tasks scripts.

+- SQLite
+- XML data files

 The SQLite3 schema is in [sqlite3-schema.txt](sqlite3-schema.txt).
 There are 9 tables: